 I’m staring at it from the shadow of the column over there.
 (That’s a lie, that would be creepy.)

 I took this as a challenge — for Digimon’s 20th anniversary, what kind of form should it take?

 The only thing that could be determined at first was that we wanted to do “a movie”.

 At the time it was just something we said because we were focusing on the animation and image quality, but when you try to puzzle out “what’s a ‘movie’?”, and how to make a form of entertainment that’s all concentrated in the span of only one movie, all different sorts of nuances come out of the meaning, and even now I instinctively return to that same point of worrying about “what should I do?”

 But what I really want to say is that we’re hoping to make something that keeps the viewers gued to the screen, and makes them say “oh, that was fun!” when they go home.

 To those who have been having all sorts of encounters with the Digimon for twenty years.

 And to those who are meeting the Digimon for the first time.

 We hope to bring this story of bonds2 to you.

-- The age of majority in Japan is (currently, as of this writing, as it’s expected to be lowered to 18 in 2022) 20 years old, hence why Producer Seki refers to the series having effectively become an adult for its 20th anniversary.
+- The age of majority in Japan at the time of this writing was 20 years old, hence why Producer Seki refers to the series having effectively become an adult for its 20th anniversary.